 Generally, tennis elbow will settle with an exercise program supervised by a therapist.
 Examples of simple treatments include exercises to strengthen the forearm and elbow and stretching the muscles and nerves in the forearm.
 Also, strengthening the shoulder, upper back, and lower legs is essential to correct weakness in other body parts.

 A tennis elbow brace can reduce pain and improve physical therapy outcomes.

 Most cases improve after 6-12 months.
 However, we know that a few people do not settle for exercise and need other treatments.

 Does a tennis elbow injection of cortisone help?

 Previously, cortisone injections for elbow have been given to patients with troublesome pain.
 However, recent studies suggest that cortisone may not be good for patients with tennis elbow.
-In a recent paper written by Dr. Masci, there is good evidence to suggest that cortisone is not great for this tennis elbow.
+In a recent paper written by Dr. Masci, there is good evidence to suggest that cortisone injeciton for elbow is not great.
 While patients get short-term relief of up to 6 weeks with cortisone, they often worsen after three months.
 Also, we know that many people develop a re-flare after a cortisone injection.
 Overall, it would seem that a cortisone injection for this condition sets patients back rather than forwards.

-If cortisone is not suitable for tennis elbow, what are the other options?
+If cortisone injeciton is not suitable for tennis elbow, what are the other options?